on3ss/pesto-tasks/README.md

 - bun 1.1.12

 ### Running fronend
+- In your terminal change working directory to fronend
 - `cp .env.example .env` to create environment file from example
 - Change .env as needed
+- `bun install` to install dependencies
+- `bun dev` to run application